jenkinsci/rb-plugin/README.md

 Once this plugin is installed, you'll need to configure your Review Board server inside Jenkins:

-1. On your Jenkins server, navigate to `Manage Jenkins`.
+1. On your Jenkins server, navigate to `Manage Jenkins`, then select `Configure System`.

-2. In the list, find an enter `Configure System`.

-3. Scroll down until you reach the `Review Board` configuration section.
+2. Scroll down until you reach the `Review Board` configuration section.

-4. Click `Add Review Board Server` to create a new Review Board server configuration.
+3. Click `Add Review Board Server` to create a new Review Board server configuration.

-5. Enter your Review Board server URL into the `Review Board URL` field.
+4. Enter your Review Board server URL into the `Review Board URL` field.
 This must match the server URL set in the Review Board `General Settings` page.

-6. If you have previously created a credential for your Review Board API token, select it here and skip to the job configuration.
+5. If you have previously created a credential for your Review Board API token, select it here and skip to the job configuration.

-7. If you have not yet created a credential for the Review Board API token, click `Add` and select `Jenkins`.
+6. If you have not yet created a credential for the Review Board API token, click `Add` and select `Jenkins`.

-8. In the prompt, set `Kind` to `Secret text`.
+7. In the prompt, set `Kind` to `Secret text`.

-9. Set `Scope` to `Global`.
+8. Set `Scope` to `Global`.

-10. Fill in `Secret` with the `Review Board API Token` found in the Jenkins CI integration configuration page in the Review Board administration UI.
+9. Fill in `Secret` with the `Review Board API Token` found in the Jenkins CI integration configuration page in the Review Board administration UI.

-11. Give your secret a unique identifier in the `ID` field and click `Add`.
+10. Give your secret a unique identifier in the `ID` field and click `Add`.

-12. Click `Save` to save your server configuration.
+11. Click `Save` to save your server configuration.

 ## Job Configuration